 Bredbury, Cheshire

-Arden Mill is situated on Arden Road, Bredbury, by the river Tame.
-Arden Road leaves Stockport Road by the Arden Arms, the road being paved with gritstone setts.
+Arden Mill is situated on Arden Rd, Bredbury, by the river Tame.
+Arden Rd leaves Ashton Rd by the Arden Arms public house, the road being paved with gritstone setts.

 In 1812 a gang of men attacked Arden Corn Mill.
 Apparently, they were Luddites and it seems as though their plan was to acquire flour made there using machinery.
 The miller at the time was Joseph Clay and, after threatening him, they removed the flour and sold it cheaply to people living close by.
 The militia, in the form of the Scots Greys, was summoned and they arrested four men, Thomas Burgess (35), a collier from Bredbury, Thomas Etchells (34), Samuel Lees (32), and James Ratcliffe (22), all hatters from Denton.
 In spite of being shot at, a fifth man, Nathan Howard, managed to escape by jumping over the mill weir.
 He later emigrated to evade capture and punishment.